thefrontside/graphgen/www/docs/usage/dispatch.md

 In the section introducing fields, we [touched very briefly][fields-generators] on attaching custom generation methods to fields by using the `@gen` directive.
-It is important to know how this works, but it would not be great if in order to do describe your generation you had to attach a `@gen` directive to every single field in your entire schema.
+It is important to know how this works, but it would not be great if generating your data meant attaching a `@gen` directive to every single.
 Fortunately, GraphGen allows you to paint with a much larger brush.
 In this section, we'll show how you can effeciently write "generation middleware" to quickly match against hundreds of fields at a time so you don't have to specify each one individually.

 If you don't want to learn about the nitty gritty, but intsead learn how to use it to accomplish most of what you need, you can skip ahead